belibasCH/coding-challenges-elias/02-missing-elements/Challenge.md

-# 01 - Array Split Challenge
+# 02 - Missing Elements Challenge

 ## Mission
 Write code in your favourite programming language which find these elements which are not in available in every array.